navytux/git-backup/README.rst

      $ git pull ...

-Please see `git-backup` source with technical overview on how it works.
+Please see `git-backup`__ source with technical overview on how it works.

 We also provide convenience program to pull/restore backup data for a GitLab instance into/from git-backup managed repository.
-See `contrib/gitlab-backup` for details.
+See `contrib/gitlab-backup`__ for details.

+.. links are made so they show ok on project main page __ /kirr/git-backup/blob/master/git-backup
+__ /kirr/git-backup/blob/master/contrib/gitlab-backup